Today I stepped in poop, was pulled outside, threw the ball around, taught a dog to sit and left covered in hair. What a great day!

 Today I cleaned up rabbit poop, cuddled a guinea pig and chased a runaway gerbil in a ball.
 What a great day!

 Today I washed and folded 30 loads of laundry and got those fun, wrinkled fingers from the dish water.
 What a great day!

 If this is what a great day might look like for you, consider joining us as a volunteer with the Coulee Region Humane Society!

-Volunteers are very important to the Coulee Region Humane Society.
-We are a private nonprofit organization and because money is always an issue, staffing is tight.
+Volunteers play an integral role at the Coulee Region Humane Society.
+We are a private nonprofit organization where budgets and staffing are always tight.
 Volunteers help us provide the best possible care for the animals at all times.

-Volunteers must be at least 12 years of age to work with the animals.
-Volunteers under the age of 16 years must be accompanied by a parent or legal guardian when working with the animals.
-Please inquire about other volunteer opportunities for those under age 12.
+Volunteers must be at least 12 years of age for our routine assignments.
+Volunteers 12-15 years old must be accompanied by a parent or guardian while volunteering.
+Please see the “for kids” section for opportunities for younger children.

 Responsible for spot checking and cleaning each dog's kennel, refilling the water bowls, exercising and socializing dogs on the paddock and in the outdoor dog-run area, grooming and bathing.